jabs142/snap/README.md

 2) Real-Time Capabilities: GraphQL was an ideal choice for real-time data processing and synchronization, due to its efficient data fetching capabilities.
 Combined with AWS AppSync, I could effortlessly build real-time applications that provide instant updates to users.

 3) Scalability and Flexibility: By leveraging AWS cloud services such as AppSync, DynamoDB, and S3, I was able to ensure scalability and flexibility in our application architecture.
-These services offer managed solutions for data storage, authentication, and serverless functions, allowing us to focus on building features rather than managing infrastructure.
+These services offer managed solutions for data storage, authentication, and serverless functions.

 4) Serverless Architecture: AWS Amplify enabled me to adopt a serverless architecture, eliminating the need for provisioning and managing servers.
 Should the project scale, this approach would reduce operational overhead and infrastructure costs, while ensuring high availability and scalability.

-5) Authentication and Authorization: Amazon Cognito provided robust authentication and authorization mechanisms, ensuring secure access to our application's resources.
+5) Authentication and Authorization: Amazon Cognito provided robust authentication and authorization mechanisms.
 It also has features like multi-factor authentication and user pool management.

-6) Modern Frontend Development: I opted for React as our frontend framework due to its popularity, robust ecosystem, and component-based architecture.
-Vite was chosen as our build tool for its speed and modern development features, enhancing our frontend development experience.
+6) Modern Frontend Development: I opted for React as the frontend framework due to its popularity, robust ecosystem, and component-based architecture.

 ### General idea: